KostasEreksonas/TryHackMe_Writeups/Zeno/README.md

 ![Database credentials](/Zeno/images/Database_credentials.png)

 Although connecting to mysql database from the shell with these credentials resulted in an error.
+***Update 10/29/2021***
-The tried downloading LinPeas to the remote machine with curl, but it failed.
+I tried downloading LinPeas to the remote machine with curl, but it failed.
-Then I looked up in /etc/fstab file and found credentials for user zeno.
+Then I looked up in /etc/fstab file and found credentials for user `edward` on zeno machine.
-Connected to the remote machine with these credentials via SSH and found the user.txt file with the first flag.
+Connected to the remote machine with zeno password with user `edward` via SSH and found the user.txt file with the first flag.

+# Root Access

+There is a writable service file named zeno-monitoring.
+Adding `ExecStart=/usr/bin/cp /root/root.txt /home/edward/rootflag.txt` to the zeno-monitoring service file and rebooting the machine leads to a readable root.txt with ***root flag*** after a reconnection to a rebooted machine.